FlavScents AInsights Entry for Dextro-Limonene (CAS: 5989-27-5)

 8. Practical Insights for Formulators

-Dextro-limonene is valued for its ability to impart a fresh, authentic citrus note.
-It synergizes well with other citrus and floral notes, enhancing overall brightness.
-Formulators should be cautious of its volatility and potential for oxidation, which can lead to off-notes.
-It is often under-utilized in non-citrus applications where a hint of freshness is desired.
+Dextro-limonene is valued for its ability to impart a fresh, authentic citrus note, making it indispensable in both flavor and fragrance formulations.
+It synergizes well with other citrus and fruity notes, enhancing overall freshness and appeal.

 Citation hooks: FlavScents; industry practice